 Our mission is to perpetuate the joy of hands-on learning.

 Folk School Defined

-A small group of us have been dreaming and scheming about a folk school in Fairbanks for over 20 years.
-We have been offering programs and classes for much of that time, mostly out of our own homes.
-Over the years the public response has been enthusiastic and participants have returned again and again looking for new opportunities.
+A small group of us began dreaming and scheming about a folk school in Fairbanks over 30 years ago.
+We had been offering programs and classes for much of that time, mostly out of our own homes.
+Over the years the public response was enthusiastic and participants returned again and again looking for new opportunities.
 Many of these people have continued to hone their new skills and are now teaching others.
 The ever-growing group of people wanting to share their knowledge and learn from others was in need of an organizational structure and a facility.
 To this end we formed The Folk School.